jlecomte/ascom-virtual-focuser/README.md

 **Question:** My antivirus identifies your setup executable file as a malware (some kind of Trojan)

 **Answer:** This is a false detection, extremely common with installers created with [Inno Setup](https://jrsoftware.org/isinfo.php) because virus and malware authors also use Inno Setup to distribute their malicious payload...
 Anyway, there isn't much I can do about this, short of signing the executable.
 Unfortunately, that would require a code signing certificate, which costs money.
 So, even though the executable I uploaded to GitHub is perfectly safe, use at your own risk!

+## Credits

+The position tolerance feature was generously contributed by [Rafa Barberá](https://github.com/rbarbera).